OpenKnowledgeMaps/Headstart/README.md

 # Head Start

-Head Start presents you with the main areas in the field, and lets you zoom into the most important publications within each area.
-It is intended to give researchers that are new to a field a head start on their literature review (hence the name).
+Head Start is a web-based knowledge mapping software intended to give researchers  a head start on their literature review (hence the name).
+It comes with a powerful backend that is is capable of automatically producing knowledge maps from a variety of data, including text, metadata and references.

 ![Head Start](headstart.png)